-Boy, do I have a treat for you guys, today–an advance review of a book still available for pre-order, here!
+Boy, do I have a treat for you guys, today–a review of a book by a good friend!

 So a little while ago, my good buddy, Jacob Devlin, put out a call for ARC (Advance Reader Copy) readers.
 Basically, a few copies go out before the official launch and we read and review it to boost awareness and drum up some buzz.

 So, what are my thoughts?
 Let me break it down.

 Karina and Charlie Rosas are the primary main characters, teenagers on a European holiday with their adventurer uncle.
 They have a solid Dipper and Mabel Pines feel, with neither of them being the dominant twin, and both have their own arcs and personalities.
 Karina is warm, friendly, and resourceful, with a big heart and an iron spine.
 Charlie is more emotional, he can be a little unforgiving, but he’s brave and quick thinking.
 They work well as a team as they navigate the confusing and chaotic world where they find themselves.

 Diego Rosas is a tv celebrity famous for travel and survival shows, where he goes around the world and has amazing adventures.
 He is handsome and dashing, with a carefully preserved sense of wonder and an unshakable respect and reverence for nature.
 Even after the traumatic and bizarre things that happen to him, he never loses his nerve or principles.